TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 This tutorial assumes you are a beginner-level site developer.
 It contains step by step instructions, to help you learh how to create your first website with TYPO3 CMS, based on the given HTML file.

-This tutorial teaches you to integrate a template into the TYPO3 CMS system known as  "Integration" in the TYPO3 CMS world.
+This tutorial teaches you to integrate a template into the TYPO3 CMS system, as task known as "Integration" in the TYPO3 CMS world.

 .. _skills: